AdguardTeam/AdguardKnowledgeBase/12.miscellaneous/03.plurals/docs.en.md

 This is the most complicated type of AdGuard strings which is mostly used in `AdGuard Websites` project (namely in `"adguard.com"` folder).

-To identify phrases which translations require the use of plural forms you should pay your close attention to the presence of a vertical bar sign between the sentences and **%count%** placeholders in original phrases.
+Pay close attention to a vertical bar sign between the sentences and **%count%** placeholders in original phrases – this will help you identify phrases where translations require the use of plural forms.

 ![crowdin](https://cdn.adguard.com/public/Adguard/kb/en/plurals/plurals_site.png)